The West Meets the Non-West

 POL 3780 / 4 credits / Alternate years (Spring)

-The meaning of democracy is examined with a reference to theoretical and actual models of democratic states.
-The course investigates who controls the sources and instruments of power in a democratic state and how public policies are made.
-The limits and problems of contemporary liberal democracies are studied and compared to historical and contemporary alternatives.
-The problems of democratization in developing countries are also examined.
+The meaning of democracy is examined in European and other democratic states.
+The course investigates who controls the sources and instruments of power and how public policies are made.
+The limits and problems of contemporary liberal democracies are studied, as is the problem of democratization in developing countries.

 Faculty members are available for independent study and tutorials on a selected basis in areas not covered by regular coursework.